All I Wanna Do Is Make Love to You: Content

 The original song as recorded by Dobie Gray in 1979 was a love song without a storyline, unlike the later version by Heart.

 In the Heart version of the song, which is also played out in the accompanying music video, interspersed with sequences of the band performing the song, singer Ann Wilson sings of a one-night stand with a handsome young male hitchhiker.
-After an implicit agreement to remain anonymous, they make their way to a hotel room in which to have sex.
-The lyrics make the suggestion that this may not be the first time the female protagonist has engaged in such behaviors, noting her familiarity with this particular hotel.
+They make their way to a hotel room to have sex.
+The lyrics suggest that this may not be the first time the female protagonist has engaged in such behaviors, noting her familiarity with this particular hotel.
 The song explicitly highlights the sexual prowess of the young man, and his ability to easily and repeatedly bring the female protagonist to orgasm.
 She leaves a note with instructions for the man to make no attempt to contact her or track her down.
 It is subsequently revealed that her intent all along was to use the encounter as a way to become pregnant.
 The lyrics explain later, when she accidentally crosses paths with the one-time lover, that her baby is the result of their tryst and she did it only because the man she is in love with is not able to father children.